baseba/masterclass-backend/README.md

 All session routes require a valid JWT in the `Authorization` header: `Bearer <token>`.

 All routes (except `/admin/login`) require the admin JWT in the `Authorization` header: `Bearer <token>`.

+## Cron job / Notification

+This app exposes a protected endpoint to run daily cron jobs that notify students with meet links for remote slots happening the next day.

+- POST `/cron/daily-job?key=<CRON_KEY>` — run the daily job (protected by `CRON_KEY` env var).

+Environment variables used for email sending:

+- `SMTP_HOST`, `SMTP_PORT`, `SMTP_USER`, `SMTP_PASS` — SMTP server credentials used by nodemailer.
+- `FROM_EMAIL` — optional from address for outgoing emails.
+- `CRON_KEY` — simple key to protect the cron endpoint.

+Notes:

+- The cron job looks for remote slots (`modality = remote`) scheduled for the next calendar day and sends the link found in the slot's `location` field to all confirmed reservations.
+- There is no database flag to avoid duplicate sends, so make sure the cron runs once per day (or we can add a `notified` flag in the DB in a follow-up change).